ComputationalPsychiatry/UniQC/README.md

   in this folder, `requirements.txt`.
 - In brief:
     - UniQC needs Matlab to run, and a few of its toolboxes.
-    - Some functionality requires SPM (e.g., in preprocessing (realignment, ...) and statistical analysis (general linear models, ...).
+    - Some functionality requires SPM (e.g., loading of nifti-files, preprocessing (realignment, ...) and statistical analysis (general linear models, ...).

 ## Acknowledgements